amdeb/amdeb-amazon/README.md

 In automatic mode, all synchronizations (including both upload and download) are executed by background processes at the specific interval.
 In manual mode, an Odoo user can request a synchronization at any time.
-It can specify the range of synchronization or a full data synchronization.
+It can specify the range of synchronization or a full catalog synchronization.
 Following are several manual synchronization examples:

 * Upload all product data to Amazon